TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 ## Authancation
 * As a user, I can login using my Google account

-## Notification
-* As a user, I can receive voting notification whenever it changes.
-* As a user, I can receive notification when the voting end.

 ## Create
 * As a user, I can create a reading list.
 * As a user, I can create a reading group.